pvinaykumar-24/mars-TASK-1/README.md

 conversion formula of 3-D EULER SYSTEM to 4-D QUATERNIOUS SYSTEM . qw = cos(ϕ/2) * cos(θ/2) * cos(ψ/2) + sin(ϕ/2) * sin(θ/2) * sin(ψ/2)

 qx = sin(ϕ/2) * cos(θ/2) * cos(ψ/2) - cos(ϕ/2) * sin(θ/2) * sin(ψ/2)

 qy = cos(ϕ/2) * sin(θ/2) * cos(ψ/2) + sin(ϕ/2) * cos(θ/2) * sin(ψ/2)

 qz = cos(ϕ/2) * cos(θ/2) * sin(ψ/2) - sin(ϕ/2) * sin(θ/2) * cos(ψ/2)

+### Hard Dose.

+#### q1:Approach

+It was like creating a map folled by obstacles in it.
+At first in put the .txt file, that has 4 obstacles positions. column represents the particle postion of the obstacle and row represents the obstacle presence.
+By placing the rover at the centre of the arena matrix then calculate the positions of obstacles in the arena by using x and y coordinate systems. then implement the 0 for obtacle and 1 for safe. by using ai i got the for BONUS part question BFS is good methed to get the shortest path.

+ #### BSF

+Breadth-First Search (BFS) is a graph traversal algorithm used to explore nodes level by level, starting from a given source node and visiting all its neighbors before moving on to the neighbors' neighbors.
+It uses a queue data structure to keep track of the nodes to be visited next.
+BFS is particularly useful in finding the shortest path in unweighted graphs, checking for connectivity between nodes.

+Reference: <a href="https://youtu.be/oDqjPvD54Ss?si=2plB5nhL549iMNqi" target="_blank">Bfs tutorials(Youtube)(Youtube)</a>

+I was still , enthusiastic to do all the questions, part of geting  the logic for the problems is the most fun part. i am still figuring  out last 2 problems.I tried my level best to match  all the  exceptations assigned for the TASH#1.
+Even i watched and went on to all the references that was given in the resources , Atlast i really enjoyed this Task#1.

+##### Thanks for this opportunity!.